intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 # Networking Configuration Example

 The Figure below shows an example Nauta Networking Diagram.
-While you can build a cluster with 1 machine to run all the examples it is suggested to utilize at least 4 worker nodes (as shown in the example).
-The worker nodes should run Red Hat Enterprise Linux 7.5.
+While you can build a cluster with 1 machine to run all the examples, it is suggested to utilize at least 4 worker nodes (as shown in the example).
+The worker nodes should run Red Hat Enterprise Linux 7.6.
 All interfaces (both external and internal) are Ethernet interfaces.

 ![New Users Added](../Z_examples/NN.png)